How Trump Breaks With Clinton And Nixon On Governing While Under Investigation

 This takes the confrontation between co-equal branches of government to a level far more likely to concern the interests of average citizens.

 It is not surprising that the president objects to Congress' demands for his tax and business records.
-Nor is it surprising he objects to congressional committees seeking a fuller accounting of Mueller's investigation.
+Nor is it surprising that he objects to congressional committees seeking a fuller accounting of Mueller's investigation.

-The president regards the latter moves by Congress as a "do over" of Mueller's two-year probe, which the president regards as having exonerated him.
+The president regards the latter moves by Congress as a "do-over" of Mueller's two-year probe, which the president regards as having exonerated him.
 And he sees the tax and business probes as crossing "a red line" separating his office from his personal affairs, a line that he once warned Mueller not to cross.

 But to abandon negotiations on infrastructure, as well as the federal budget for the year ahead and the various trade deals hanging fire around the globe, would be to walk away from the main business of the country – the essence of the president's job.